andreeaacotos/andreeaacotos/README.md

 - 🖥️ Portfolio: [Andreea Alina](https://codebasics.io/portfolio/Andreea-Alina)

 I'm actively seeking exciting opportunities in the field of data science | spatial data science and machine learning.
 Thank you for visiting my GitHub profile!
-Happy learning! 😄

 <!--
 **andreeaacotos/andreeaacotos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.